mendiolamj/cg-cloud-foundations-wiki/EC2-Lab.md

 <img width="864" alt="Screen Shot 2023-02-20 at 9 31 36 PM" src="https://user-images.githubusercontent.com/25653204/220232565-7a3f8a55-b4da-4902-b237-9eb5b0ec1f84.png">

+The key should go into your Downloads folder on your participant virtual machine.

 8. Under Network Settings, leave all of the defaults alone EXCEPT you should check the boxes that say "Allow HTTPs traffic from the internet" and "Allow HTTP traffic from the internet".
 So it should look like this: